 Itauma's professional debut made people sit up.
 The power he'd shown as an amateur - unusual for that age and weight class - translated immediately to the professional game where the gloves are smaller and the knockouts are more frequent.

 His punching technique is fundamentally sound.
 He sits down on his shots, generates power through his legs and hips rather than just his arms, and has natural timing that allows him to catch opponents clean.
-These aren't things you develop overnight.
-They're the product of years of repetition in the gym.
+These are not things you develop overnight.
+They are the product of years of repetition in the gym.

 Ring Intelligence

 For someone so young, Itauma shows unusual composure in the ring.
-He doesn't rush, doesn't panic, and rarely wastes energy.
+He does not rush, does not panic, and rarely wastes energy.
 He picks his moments, sets up his big shots with the jab, and trusts his power to do the work when the opening appears.

 This is amateur boxing's influence.
 In the amateurs, you learn to think.
 Rounds are short, scoring is based on clean punches, and wild swinging gets you nowhere.
 That disciplined approach stays with fighters when they turn professional.